idaholab/moose/framework/doc/content/source/linearfvbcs/LinearFVAdvectionDiffusionOutflowBC.md

-# LinearFVOutflowBC
+# LinearFVAdvectionDiffusionOutflowBC

 ## Description

-`LinearFVOutflowBC` will contribute to the system matrix and right hand side of a linear finite volume system.
+`LinearFVAdvectionDiffusionOutflowBC` will contribute to the system matrix and right hand side of a linear finite volume system.
 The contributions can be derived using the integral of the advective flux over a boundary face ($S_b$) of a boundary element: